Economics ~ SurviveTheChanges.com

-(The BIS, the IMF and the World Bank are the key institutions of the global banking establishment and its owners.
+(The BIS, the IMF and the World Bank are the key institutions of the global banking establishment and its owners, dominated by western bankers.
 These agencies deal financially with the various nation's central banks, such as the Federal Reserve Bank ["the FED"] in the U.S. They exert influence or control over these central banks, and thereby the governments through financial power.)

-American tourists are finding that many vendors in other countries will not accept dollars anymore.
+American tourists are finding that many vendors in other countries will not readily accept dollars anymore.

-The dollar is dying rapidly internationally.
-Even though it is relatively strong against many other currencies, it is being abandoned as a medium of trade in many international transactions.
+The dollar is dying internationally.
+Even though it is still relatively strong against most other currencies, it is being slowly abandoned as a medium of trade in many international transactions.

-Both the Euro and the dollar could collapse completely before long.
+Both the Euro and the dollar could collapse completely before long, or be replaced.
 This may occur at any time.
 The Japanese Yen is not in much better shape.

 Asset Backed Currency